YuanGao-NAU/ecopad_document/readme.md

 ## Install all the docker images

-Extract the files and then put the images_saved folder under your home:
+Extract the files and then put the images_saved folder under your home, then locate to the folder:
 ```Bash
 cd /home/YOUR_USER_NAME/images_saved
 ```